Why Does My Heat Pump Make a Loud Noise When It Shuts Off? 4 Reasons

 Since sounds aren’t an accurate way to tell if a heat pump is bad or not, what signs can we rely on?

 There are usually several signs that a heat pump is going bad.
 Typically, these involve the pump simply not working.
-Here are some of the most common signs that you should call a professional:

 Simply put, if your heat pump is not working as efficiently as it once did, you probably need to contact a professional.